input-output-hk/marlowe-runner/e2e/README.md

 ## Wallets

-Artifacts needed to install wallets for testing are found in `src/artifacts`.
+Artifacts needed to install wallets for testing are found in [artifacts](artifacts).
-Currently available are Lace and Nami wallets.
+Currently available are *Lace* and *Nami*.
 The testing wallets are setup by either setting the `localStorage` in the Chrome browser or importing the wallet by entering the mnemonic.